I enjoy writing about Adelaide and its many attractions. If you think Adelaide is boring,

-The first horse drawn tram line to North Adelaide began service in 1878, with new lines opening to other suburbs progressively over the years.
+The first horse drawn trams to North Adelaide began service in 1878, with new tram lines opening to other suburbs progressively over the years.
 By the early 1900's the public was becoming disenchanted with the slow horse drawn network, not to mention the 5kg of manure that each horse deposited daily.
 To make matters worse the tramways operated on unsealed roads to improve traction and better absorb the horse urine.
 The roads were muddy in winter and created a dust problem in summer.

 In 1906 the government bought all existing tram lines and assets from private operators and created the Municipal Tramways Trust to operate the entire network.
 The network was progressively electrified between 1909 and 1914 and converter stations were built around Adelaide to convert mains AC power to 600V DC to power the trams.

 One of the converter stations at Reedie St, Henley Beach still exists and is used by the Scouts as an archive centre.
 Another was Converter Station No.14 on Derwent Ave Magill, built in 1948 and now converted into a Tuscan style residence.

 During the 1930's the high cost of laying tracks prevented the MTT from expanding tram services, but trolley buses were trialled successfully instead on some lines.
 Buses were also used on some routes to supplement the trams and to reduce competition from private bus services.

 Despite this trams remained popular until 1951 when wartime petrol rationing finally ended.
 Coupled with the falling cost of motor cars, this resulted in a steady loss of patronage on public transport.
-The last Adelaide tram to be produced in the 20th Century was the Type H1 tram which was completed in 1952 and used on the Kensington and Henley North Lines.
+The last Adelaide tram to be produced in the 20th Century was the Type H1 Streamliner tram which was completed in 1952 and used on the Kensington and Henley North Lines.